Show/hide contentOpenClose All

 Upon successful completion of the course, students will be able to:

-1. Understand fundamental issues in (quantitative) text analysis such as inter-coder agreement, reliability, validation, accuracy, and precision.
+1. Understand fundamental issues in (quantitative) text analysis, such as inter-coder agreement, reliability, and validation.

 2. Convert texts into quantitative matrices of features, and then analyse those features using statistical methods.